thundergolfer/simplegraphdb/README.md

 involving aggregations, grouping, conditionals.
 With time, these things may be implemented.

-The basics of it are the you preface variables with `?`, with a variable in the `WHERE` clause acting like a wildcard (`*`).
+The basics of it are that you preface variables with `?`, with a variable in the `WHERE` clause acting like a wildcard (`*`).
 For example:

 `SELECT ?screen_name WHERE { 'jonobelotti_IO' 'follows' ?screen_name }`